What is a Supply Chain Analyst? (And How To Become One in 2024)

 3. Build A Portfolio

-Document any relevant projects, case studies, or accomplishments that demonstrate your ability to analyze and optimize supply chain processes.
+Document any relevant projects, supply chain case studies, or accomplishments that demonstrate your ability to analyze and optimize supply chain processes.
 Here are some supply chain datasets that you might start working with.

 4. Talk With Recruiters